Skip to content

 In this allergy test, your doctor will apply a patch with the test substance to your skin, so the skin remains intact and does not need to be scratched for this allergy test.

 After 20 minutes, the doctor first checks if there is a reaction under the test patches.
 Two follow-up checks after 24 hours each confirm or refute the result.
-Subsequently, the patch is evaluated, i.e.Your doctor will check whether and to what extent papules, blisters, and other allergic reactions have formed under the patches.
+Subsequently, the patch is evaluated, meaning your doctor will check if and to what extent papules, blisters, and other allergic reactions have formed under the patches.

 Which substances are commonly tested?